mag-noise/mssaprocessingpipeline/README.md

 CMake should install all packages needed, but if not run: `%VCPKG_ROOT%\vcpkg install`

-After creating build directory, build and compile the application
+After creating build directory, make release folder, then build and compile the application
+ - `mkdir release`
  - `cmake --build \build`

 The built executable will be within the `build/*/mssa` folder.
 If in release mode, it will also zip the compiled code into the %Project_Source%/release folder.